plumvillage/newsletter/src/2024/en/articles/br-phap-ung--sun-bleached-brown-robe.md

 Another important element is to do what we can so that everyone feels comfortable to be themselves living in the community.
 That is a very practical necessity.
 To be able to be oneself means that each person has time to develop, to understand the nature of things, to grow up, as well as to be supported and accepted.
 However, we also need to open our hearts to each other as the glue connecting this sangha of diverse cultures and traditions.

-In the gatha that Thay’s teacher (grandfather monk Thanh Quy) gave to him for his lamp transmission, there is the sentence “walking without dispersion and without strife” (hành đương vô niệm diệc vô tranh).
+In the gatha that Thay’s teacher (grandfather monk Thanh Quy) gave to him for his Dharma lamp transmission, there is the sentence “walking without dispersion and without strife” (hành đương vô niệm diệc vô tranh).
 “Without dispersion” is very important.
 Everyone has an idea of right and wrong.
 However, from a meta-ethical standpoint, we need to be “without dispersion”; that is, to accept the left and the right, the mud and the lotus.
-We need to develop and water the qualities that are beautiful, but at the same time we also need to accept the things that are not yet beautiful.
+We need to develop and water the qualities that are beautiful, but, at the same time, we also need to accept the things that are not yet beautiful.
 We take care and embrace the things that are not yet beautiful.
 We need that essence in a sangha.
 We also need to practice “without strife” to take care of the three complexes (superiority, inferiority and equality) present in each of us.
 That is the hallmark of what we need to develop in order (for the sangha) to realize collective awakening: Thay’s dream.